 PPI (MoM) (US)

-This year, prices increased in the first half after a pretty soft year in 2017, but in August they declined by 0.1% against 0.2% expected.
+Last year, prices increased in the first half after a pretty soft year in 2017, but in August they declined by 0.1% against 0.2% expected.
 In September, the producer price index (PPI) came back to normal, increasing by 0.2%.
-In October, PPI increased again by 0.2% and in October, PPI suddenly jumped by 0.6%.
+In October, PPI suddenly jumped by 0.6%.
 In November though, the pace of increase fell to just 0.1%, so back to normal.
+But they turned negative again in December posting a 0.2% decline that month and a 0.1% decline in January.
+Although, core PPI increased by 0.3% that month.
 Follow us for live coverage of the economic calendar by experienced analysts.

 <% indicator.indicator_name %>